-If you have answered yes, please give details: f As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privatelyowned.)
-If you have answered yes, please give details: []YES [x]NO 12.
-Charges associated with your property а Is there a factor or property manager for your property?
-If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: []YES [x]NO b Is there a common buildings insurance policy? []YES []NO [x]Don't know If you have answered yes, is the cost of the insurance included in your monthly/annual factors charges? []YES []NO []Don't know С Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.
-13. Specialist works 13. a As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property? []YES [x]NO As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your []YES [x]NO As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they []YES [x]NO а As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.
-As far as you are aware, has any preventative work for dry rot, а As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.
-As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
+12. Charges associated with the property a.
+Is there a factor or property manager for your property?
+Yes If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: Between £20 - £30 a year b.
+Is there a common buildings insurance policy?
+Don't know If you have answered yes, is the cost of the insurance included in monthly/annual factor's charges?
+C. Please give details of any other charges you have to pay on a regular bat upkeep of common areas or repair works, for example to a residents' as or maintenance or stair fund.
+13. Specialist work a.
+As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
+No If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property. b.
+As far as you are aware, has any preventative work for dry rot,wet rot, or damp ever been carried out to your property?
+No If you have answered yes, please give details: c.
+If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
+If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
+If you do not have them yourself please write below who has these documents and your solicitor or estate agent will arrange for them to be obtained.
+You will also need to provide a description of the work carried out.
+This may be shown in the original estimate.
+Guarantees are held by: 14.
+Guarantees 1 а.
+Are there any guarantees or warranties for any of the following? (i) Electrical work No (ii) Roofing No

-14. Guarantees а Are there any guarantees or warranties for any of the following: (i) Electrical work [x]NO []YES []Don't know []With title deeds []Lost (ii) Roofing [x]NO []YES []Don't know []With title deeds []Lost (iii) Central heating [x]NO []YES []Don't know []With title deeds []Lost (iv) National House Building Council(NHBC) []NO []YES [x]Don't know []With title deeds []Lost (v) Damp course []NO []YES [x]Don't know []With title deeds []Lost (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) [x]NO []YES []Don't know []With title deeds []Lost b If you have answered 'yes installations to which the g or 'with title deeds', please give details of the work or uarantee(s) relate(s): С Are there any outstanding claims under any of the guarantees listed above? []YES [x]NO If you have answered yes, please give details:

-15. Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years? []YES [x]NO []Don't know If you have answered yes, please give details: 16.
-Notices that affect your property In the In the past three years have you ever received a notice: а advising that the owner of a neighbouring property has made a planning application? []YES [x]NO b that affects your property in some other way? []YES [x]NO

-С that requires you to do any maintenance, repairs or improvements to your property? []YES [x]NO If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+(iii) Central heating Don't know (iv) National House Building Council (NHBC) Don't know (v) Damp course No (vi) Any other work installations? (for example, cavity wall installation, underpinning, indemnity policy) No b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): c.
+Are there any outstanding claims under any of the guarantees listed above?
+If you have answered yes, please give details: No 15.
+Boundaries So far as you are aware, has any boundary of your property been moved in thelast 10 years?
+Don't know If you have answered yes, please give details: 16. the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+No b. that affects your property in some other way?
+No C. that requires you to do any maintenance, repairs or improvements to your property?
+No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
-Signature(s): Martin Campbell Capacity: [x]Owner []Legally Appointed Agent for Owner Date: 04/07/2023
+Declaration by the seller(s)/or other authorised body or person(s)

+I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief

+Name(s): John Odonnell

+Date: 17/01/2024